ln2t/cvrmap/README.md

 - if you want to use the ICA-AROMA classification for signal confounds, then add `--use-aroma`.
 Otherwise, when the flag is omitted, CVRmap will perform non-aggressive denoising itself using a refinement of the ICA-AROMA classification of noise sources (see paper for more details).
 - more info and options can be found when asking politely for help with `cvrmap --help`.

-`cvrmap` will run for about 3 hours per participant on recent computers.
+`cvrmap` will run for about 15 minutes per participant on recent computers.
 The results are stored in `/path/to/derivatives/cvrmap` following BIDS standard for derivatives.
 More specifically, the outputs are as follows:

 ```
 sub-01/extras/sub-01_desc-etco2_timecourse.tsv.gz